wayneagl/playbook/protocols/ramp-up/README.md

 There will be a [Ruby evaluation test](../ruby-evaluation-test/README.md) in the following Saturday or next Saturday.
 Be prepared for it.
 Remember our drills and learn as much as possible from your code reviews and you should do just fine.

 As a new coder, we will be evaluating your coding skills and your improvements through the Ruby evaluation test and also from peer reviews through code reviews.

-When you are getting more comfortable with Futureworkz, you can start reading the [ebooks](https://drive.google.com/a/futureworkz.com/folderview?id=0B_Xbxe-RlZUsRmVYLWl1Ykx1ZzQ&usp=sharing) that we have.

 ## A Final Note
 Are you feeling overwhelmed?
 Good. :)